 Family to meet two members of their team.
-This will be in person.
-The enables the Team to get further understanding of your family and child/young person including daily activities, interests and supports currently in place.
+This will be in person, and typically in the family home.
+Team to get further understanding of your family and child/young person including daily activities, interests and supports currently in place.
 This may include observation and/or interaction with your child/young person and a parental interview.